CASH TRUTHS THAT AREN'T

 the reserves needed to replace the asset at an inflating price.

-when they lobby governments for faster tax write-offs of CapX.
+What does management think?
+They know their own assets.
+They lobby governments for faster tax write-offs of CapX.

 taxes.
 So when management claims that the larger tax allowance should be increased further, because it is lower than